Definition of Mono and Stereo

 Generally SID 2 responds when SIDFX is configured for "Mono SID2 only".

-For SIDFX batch 1 (CPLD code revision 68, sold October 2016 to June 2017) the above behavior applies regardless of the switch 1 position.
+For early SIDFX units (CPLD code revision 68, sold October 2016 to June 2017) the above behavior applies regardless of the switch 1 position.

-Based on customer feedback we decided to change this for batch 2 in order to make the detection behavior more intuitive.
+Based on customer feedback we decided to change this in order to make the detection behavior more intuitive.

-For SIDFX batch 2 (CPLD code revision 6A, sold November 2017 onward) the above behavior applies only when switch 1 is in the center position.
+For later SIDFX units (CPLD code revision 6A, sold November 2017 onward) the above behavior applies only when switch 1 is in the center position.
 Otherwise software detection follows the sound, i.e. SID 1 with switch 1 in the left position or SID 2 with switch 1 in the right position.